maryambkhan/final-project/README.md

 - Created a rough structure of navigation bar
 - Next i an going make this nav-bar mobile version.
 - Followed a youtube video for mobile nav-bar it was reall good and i got it done the way i wanted yay!.
+- I have started working on about page added navbar footer and content so far so good.
 ### Problems

 - I just had this silly problem where i was not able to see nav-bar on html page.
 All of sudden idea struck me if